dsccommunity/TheDSCBook/manuscript/basic-configuration-authoring.md

 }
 ```

 Within the TestScript script block, you can put whatever you want, provided it returns $True or $False as its only output.
 If it returns $False, then the target node's LCM will run whatever's in the SetScript script block.
 The GetScript script block should return a hash table that describes the current configuration.
+GetScript can either return an empty hashtable, or a hashtable with a single key-value pair.
+The key must be called "Result", and the value must be a string that represents the state of the configuration.

 The **fun thing here** is that these script blocks don't run when you run the configuration and create MOFs.
 Instead, the PowerShell code in those three script blocks goes right into the MOF as-is.
 When the MOF is applied to a target node, it's the _LCM on the target node_ that will run these.
 So this is a sort of way to make "dynamic" MOFs.
 Here's a quick example:

 ```
 configuration MyConfig {